xflynx25/arduino-lmic-EU433support/examples/ttn-otaa/README.md

 2) set the frequency (433, 868, etc) in /project_config/lmic_project_config.h file.
 There is supposedly a way to override this with a custom config.h file...but so far has been impossible for me to implement.

 3) if changed the appkeys and devkeys, or made custom wiring for the boards, change that as well as normal

+of course, this library needs to be inside of Arduino/libraries, and conflicting libraries should be removed.